 Graduation is more than a ceremony.
-It’s a time to celebrate a major milestone, reflect on your accomplishments, and use the tools you’ve learned to make the world a better place.
+It’s a time to for graduates and their friends and family to celebrate a major milestone, reflect on accomplishments, and look forward to making the world a better place.

 To help celebrate a bright and sustainable future, why not plan a party that’s fun, memorable, and green?